#from Compliance to CONSCIOUSNESS

 The Peoples’ Companion to the Bible.
 (Minneapolis: Fortress Press 2010), 9.

 - “Community without equity, diversity, and inclusion are what Koheleth might

 define as ‘hevel' —vapors and malodorous gasses." /RCS

 - My vision is to amplify Diversity, advance Equity, and affirm Inclusion through Committee visibility and presence on campus and in communications.

 - While doing this work, I lean into this reminder: “But [God] has already made it plain how to live, what to do, what God is looking for in [we who are made in God's image and likeness].
 It’s quite simple: Do what is fair and just to your neighbor, be compassionate and loyal in your love.
 And don’t take yourself too seriously—take God seriously.” /Micah 6:8, MSG [with Womanist redaction critique]

-- #funfact: I promise, I did not accept a position with Wesley just because our colors are purple and white.
-Actually, my predilection for purple predates my pre-school years!
+- #funfact: I promise, I did not accept a position with Wesley because our colors are purple and white.
+My predilection for purple predates my preschool years!

 Diversity Chair: Julie Hagen, MDiv 2022

 Program Manager, Strategic Initiatives